Subgraphs¶

 Output Mappings¶

-Output mappings copy values from the child state into the parent step's outputs:
+Output mappings copy values from the child state into the parent step's outputs.
+The workflow runner then applies those outputs to the parent state path:

 Default Behavior (No Output Mappings)¶

-If you don't define any output mappings, the subgraph exposes the child's full Context and Artifacts dictionaries:
+If you don't define any output mappings, the subgraph exposes the child's full Context and Artifacts dictionaries as step outputs:

 Be Explicit